-Karate is among the most commonly practiced martial art forms worldwide.
-Forms of martial arts rely on acute physical co-ordination and mental focus.
+Karate is one of the most commonly practiced martial art forms across the world.
+Fighting styles depend upon acute physical co-ordination and psychological focus.
 They were developed in Asia (largely The indian subcontinent, China and okinawa) throughout the course of several hundreds of years.
 In all this time, there have been countless martial arts variants, and you will find numerous martial arts styles practiced today.

 Why It’s great To train Karate

 Good for the cardiovascular system, perfect for health and fitness and mental clarity.
 Will teach discipline and also the ability to follow directions under pressure.
 Practitioners of Karate typically proceed with the martial art in to later life.
 It offers a sense of accomplishment only achievable by way of certain sports and martial arts.

 Our Karate classes in Barnes Cray are designed for all kinds of people, usually one of these three: Men and women that wish to learn a new self-defense skill or sports activity that keeps them in shape People who are intent on learning Karate & People that would like to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of any age irrespective of their experience or physical ability.

 Karate practice (Barnes Cray ) – Our Karate Classes in Barnes Cray